CAD/CAM restoration workflow

 D. INSTALL

-1. Glue the Ti-base abutments or adhesive sleeve into the crown or bridge restoration components (final prosthetic parts).
+1. Glue the Ti-base abutments or adhesive sleeves into the crown or bridge restoration components (final prosthetic parts).

-2. Connect the final restoration to the patient mouth.
+2. Connect the final restoration in the patient’s mouth.

 3. Retouch and finish.